 In recent news, the Aberdeen City Council gave the go ahead on an exciting project that will put Scotland in the spotlight once again for their progressive stance on alternative energy.
 The goal of the project is to develop hydrogen-powered buses in Aberdeen, and it is expected that 10 of these buses will be operating on First Group and Stage Coach bus routes by the time the first phase of the project is completed in the year 2014.

 There are also plans in the works for developing Scotland’s largest hydrogen fueling station to help power the buses and hydrogen powered cars as they begin to enter the market.
-One of the major perks of the buses is that they will produce water vapor instead of carbon monoxide and other harmful emissions, effectively reducing their carbon footprint.
+One of the major perks of the hydrogen buses is that they will produce water vapor instead of carbon monoxide and other harmful emissions, effectively reducing their carbon footprint.

 As part of this project, the Scottish & Southern Energy Power Distribution (SSEPD) has partnered with a clean energy business, to develop a system to produce and store hydrogen fuel in order to power the buses.
 Like electricity, hydrogen needs to be produced through a primary energy source.
 It can be generated in several different ways, but the most common and currently most efficient, is through the use of hydrocarbons from fossil fuels.